2.3 Water Supply, Hose, and Fire Streams

 Key Takeaways

-• Opening and closing hydrants, valves, and nozzles slowly helps prevent water hammer and equipment damage.
+• Open and close hydrants, valves, and nozzles slowly to prevent water hammer - a destructive pressure surge in charged lines and mains.

 Last updated: June 2026